jhagelback/ez_statistics/README.md

 ## EZ Statistics

 ### About
-EZ Statistics is a web service for running statistical tests written in JavaScript.
+EZ Statistics is a web tool for running statistical tests written in JavaScript.
 It supports a range of the most commonly used parametric and non-parametric tests.

 You can try it out [here](http://aiguy.org/ez_statistics/index.html).